New Employee Orientation

 It is necessary for all new/rehired employees (Faculty/ Staff/Instructional Student Assistants) to complete employment documents.
-This webpage provides you with a list of documents and forms that you will need to bring in on your first day of work or as instructed by your Human Resources (HR) Representative.
+This webpage provides you with a list of documents and forms that you will need to upload or bring in on your first day of work as instructed by your Human Resources (HR) Representative.

 - Social Security Card – to meet Federal IRS and California State Franchise Tax Board requirements, employees must provide their social security card for verification of their name and social security number.
 All employment documents must reflect the same name as is printed on the Social Security Card.

 - Any acceptable documents that fulfill I-9 requirements.
 The purpose of the Form I-9 is to document that the new employee is authorized to work in the United States.
 Employees must provide original documents.
 Provide ONE (1) document from List A OR TWO (2) documents, one (1) each from List B and List C.